Guide to Buying Used Camera Lenses

 1. Camera body – If you want to make sure a lens works fully – both in general and on your camera specifically – you’ll need to try it out on your camera.
 To be courteous, ask the seller beforehand if they’re ok with you mounting the lens on your camera bodies.
 If they’re not, it’s probably best to look elsewhere – there might be something they don’t want you to see.

 2. Laptop – We all know that an LCD screen is an unreliable indicator of what’s really going on in the image.
 Bringing a laptop (and a memory card reader!) will help you get a much better look at the images.
 If the seller is on the up and up, they won’t mind hanging around a few more minutes while you do a quick scan over a couple of photos taken with your memory cards.
+You’ll also get a better idea if the lens needs calibration.

 3. Filter (optional) – If you’re planning on using filters with the lens, make sure to bring one of your own filters to try on it.
 (Find out the filter size before arriving.)